MD500000/analytics-engineer-case-submission/README.md

 You are now ready to begin development!

-PRO TIP: if you want a nice ui to work with your data, after you have run the seed cmd you run `duckdb -ui` and inside the ui attach dev.duckdb.
-See: https://duckdb.org/2025/03/12/duckdb-ui.html
+PRO TIP: If you want a nice UI to work with your data, you can use DuckDB's web UI.
+After running the `seed` command, run `uv run duckdb -ui` in your terminal.
+This will open a UI in your browser where you can inspect the database.
+For more details, see the [DuckDB UI documentation](https://github.com/duckdb/duckdb-wasm/tree/master/packages/duckdb-browser-ui).
+Remember to attach dev.duckdb database in the ui.

 ### **Your Mission**